ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Dancing_and_singing_are_my_idea_of_exercise.
 ```

+### `:respondonly filename`
+Take serverlog named and replicate in tmp but without serverpre or separator lines.

+### `:splitfile filename`
+Reads a really large file, line by line.
+The filename omits the .txt which is assumed.
+Writes new files limited to 20MB in tmp of the same name,
+with a number index before the suffix .txt.

 ### `:overlap set1 set2`
 This tests atomic members of set1 to see if they are also in set2, printing out the ones that are in both.

+### `:dumpcache`
+This dumps data about files currently cached by server.

 ## System Control Commands